TRAVEL & WINE EXPERIENCES AROUND THE WORLD

 There are many great places to stay in Siem Reap.
 Here's some of our go to.

-Rambutan Hotel
+Rambutan Hotel.

 Rambutan Hotel | Rambutan Hotel & Resort are both social and eco-responsible properties that are hip, happening and gay friendly.
 Just 5 mins walk from Phsar Cha (the old market) in the historical center of Siem Reap town.
 Salt water pools, restaurant, bar and spa that focus on comfort and privacy.